 Mobile Device Security

 When it comes to protecting your mobile devices, here are some key security tips:

 - Password protect your phone - this could be a password, pin, or even a complex swipe pattern (offered on some mobile devices)

 - Stay off public wi-fi networks - this goes for any mobile device (phones, tablets, laptops, etc...)

 - Be careful of the apps you download - be sure to read the "fine print" on Apps you download, especially what you are giving the app access to on your mobile device.
 There are many apps available for download that are malicious in nature.

 - Keep up with updates - mobile operating system and app updates often provide enhancements or patches to the security of the program.

-- Log off when you are done - Many apps, like our ViaMobile app, will automatically log you off after a period of time or if your phone "locks", but you should always make it a habit to manually log out whenever you are done using an app.
+- Log off when you are done - Many apps, like our ViaMobile app, will automatically log you off after a period of time, but you should always make it a habit to manually log out whenever you are done using an app.
 By staying logged in, you could leave yourself vulnerable if your phone is lost or stolen.